MicrosoftDocs/win32/desktop-src/Msi/unregistermimeinfo-action.md

 ---
-Description: 'The UnregisterMIMEInfo action unregisters MIME-related registry information from the system.
-The action unregisters MIME information for servers from the MIME table for which the corresponding feature is currently selected to be uninstalled.' ms.assetid: '9a5c12da-e78f-4c99-9b82-d41624593c61'
+Description: The UnregisterMIMEInfo action unregisters MIME-related registry information from the system.
+The action unregisters MIME information for servers from the MIME table for which the corresponding feature is currently selected to be uninstalled. ms.assetid: 9a5c12da-e78f-4c99-9b82-d41624593c61
 title: UnregisterMIMEInfo Action
+ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # UnregisterMIMEInfo Action